-In last week’s post, we examined the security risks that landlords face: from common misconceptions that hurt your security, to the biggest threats that demand your attention in 2017.
+In part one of this post, Cybersecurity 101: What Landlords Need to Know - Part 1, we examined the security risks that landlords face: from common misconceptions that hurt your security, to the biggest threats that demand your attention.
+In this post, we lay out a step-by-step plan to securing your daily life.
+Have a notebook and pen handy—you'll want to take notes.

 Step 1: Create Stronger Passwords

-- You may have heard the term “passphrase”–this is a lengthy password that may consist of a short, memorable sentence (including spaces) instead of a single word. (e.g. “i love chocolate cake”)
+You may have heard the term "passphrase."
+This is a lengthy password that may consist of a short, memorable sentence (including spaces) instead of a single word.
+An example would be "i love chocolate cake."

 Step 2: Don't Reuse Passwords

-This is a step that everyone knows, but few people heed–to their detriment.
-We know it’s tedious, but it’s also the single most important step you can take in protecting your data.
-As we discussed above, when hackers gain access to one of your passwords, they have software that allows them to test it across all of your accounts–potentially enabling them to gain access to all of your information in one fell swoop.
+This is a step that everyone knows, but few people heed.
+We know it's tedious, but it's also the single most important step you can take in protecting your data.
+As we discussed above, when hackers gain access to one of your passwords, they have software that allows them to test it across all of your accounts, potentially enabling them to gain access to all of your information in one fell swoop.

 Step 3: Use Password Management Software